ksonnet/ksonnet-lib/README.md

 kubectl apply -f deployment.json
 ```

 For a full-scale example, compare the [**ksonnet** definition for
 the CockroachDB Helm chart][cockroachks] with the
 [original YAML][cockroachch].

 ## The **ksonnet** libraries

-The **ksonnet** libraries provide sets of different methods for
+The **ksonnet** project organizes libraries by the level of
-creating and manipulating Kubernetes objects:

-* `kube/core.libsonnet`: extends the object model and functions of `Jsonnet` to implement the Kubernetes API
+abstraction they approach.
+For most users, the right entry point is:

+* `ksonnet.beta.1/k.libsonnet`: higher-level abstractions and methods
-* `kube/util.libsonnet`: contains methods to help create complex Kubernetes objects out of smaller objects
+  to help create complex Kubernetes objects out of smaller objects

-Kubernetes v1 and v1beta1 are supported.
+`k.libsonnet` is built on top of several lower-level utility libraries
+that extends the object model and functions of `Jsonnet` to implement
+the Kubernetes API.
+These are generated directly from the swagger
+spec, and are organized by the API groups they belong to:

+* `ksonnet.beta.1/apps.v1beta1.libsonnet`
+* `ksonnet.beta.1/core.v1.libsonnet`
+* `ksonnet.beta.1/extensions.v1beta1.libsonnet`

 For more examples and a fuller explanation, see the [tutorial][tutorial].

 ## Contributing

 Thanks for taking the time to join our community and start
 contributing!

 ### Before you start

 * Please familiarize yourself with the [Code of
 Conduct](CODE-OF-CONDUCT.md) before contributing.
 * See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on the
 developer certificate of origin that we require.

 ### Pull requests